-The U.K. Parliament in London has a fascinating history dating back to 1215, when disgruntled barons made King John sign the Magna Carta.
-The king was now subject to the rule of law, and this paved the way for the beginnings of Parliament in 1265 under Simon De Montfort.
-If you’re visiting Parliament and want your planning and history research to run smoothly we can help.
-I, a London expert, have prepared a visitors’ guide with info on tickets, admission, time-budgeting, and a brief history.
+The U.K. Parliament in London has a fascinating history dating back to 1215 when disgruntled barons made King John sign the Magna Carta making him subject to the rule of law.
+This paved the way for the beginnings of Parliament in 1265 under Simon De Montfort.
+Getting into the Houses of Parliament is not straightforward, so we’ve put together this guide to help you plan.
+Here’s how to visit the U.K. Parliament.

-Despite its high-profile politicians and tight security, visitors are allowed inside Parliament for specific purposes: guided tours, certainly, as well as Committee Room events, parliamentary debates or Prime Minister’s Questions.
+Despite its high-profile politicians and tight security, visitors are allowed inside Parliament for specific purposes: guided tours, certainly, as well as Committee Room events, parliamentary debates, or Prime Minister’s Questions.
 But its high security means you cannot just wander around unguided or without a specific invite or ticket.
-The recent pandemic has also affected opening times and booking requirements.

 Contact the ticket offices at Portcullis House, Victoria Embankment for further information on guided tours in French, Spanish, Italian, and German, all of which are available on selected dates.